 How to factory reset your Google Home

 If you need to factory reset your Google Home, there’s a quick and easy way to do so.
 You won’t be able to use your voice or Home app to factory reset your device, but the process is still very simple.

 Warning: This will clear all data from your Google Home.
 This process cannot be undone.
 You will have to set up your Google Home device and relink any previously linked home control smart devices (thermostats, lights, etc) again.

 On the back of the device, locate the microphone button.
 Press and hold the button for about 15 seconds.
 You’ll hear Google Assistant confirm that it’s resetting your device, and you should see a series of lights fill up a circle on the top of the speaker.
 Once that circle is filled up, your connected speaker will reset to factory settings.

 Google Home Minis have a reset button on the bottom of the device, while the newer Nest Mini needs a little more work to be reset.
 Just toggle the mute switch on and press on the top of the device for about 15 seconds.
 Nest Hub devices can be returned to factory settings by pressing both volume buttons simultaneously.
 The larger Google Home Max also has a reset button by the power port.

 How to enable Guest Mode on Google Home

 If you’re hosting a social gathering and want to give others access to your Google Home, there’s an easy way to do so.
 Enabling Guest Mode on your device lets you keep your password private and allows guests to cast from their Android or iOS devices as long as they’re in the same room as the Home device.

-From there, casting to the device as a guest is easy.
-Just open up any Google Cast-enabled app, then tap the cast icon.
-Tap Nearby device, then follow the prompts to connect.
+Casting to a device as a guest is easy.
+Just open up any Google Cast-enabled app, tap the cast icon, and select the smart speaker you want to cast to.
 If you’re having trouble with audio pairing, ask your host for the four-digit PIN.
-You can find the PIN on the Devices screen of the Google Home app.
+The PIN is located in the “Guest Mode” setting within the Google Home app.